7 Conditions You Might Be Mistaking for Fibromyalgia

 What is fibromyalgia?

-While multiple sclerosis (MS) and fibromyalgia are two very different diseases, they do share a great deal of similarities, particularly the chronic pain that affects most of the entire body.
+While multiple sclerosis (MS) and fibromyalgia are two very different diseases, there are similarities—particularly the chronic pain that affects most of the entire body.
 “MS is a neurological condition that attacks and destroys the myelin, or protective coating, surrounding our body’s nerves,” says Anca D. Askanase, MD, MPH, rheumatologist and associate professor of medicine at Columbia University Medical Center.
 “Once the damage is done to the outer layer of the nerves MS attacks the nerves themselves, causing the individual to lose sensation throughout their body.”
-While the symptoms are relative to the amount of damage MS has presently done to the nerves, it is common for sufferers to experience chronic pain throughout.
-“Symptoms of MS that may be different to FM include difficulty walking, blurred eyesight, and slurred speech,” says Dr. Lederman.
-Unfortunately both conditions are equally difficult for doctors to diagnose.
-“Most physicians can only come to a diagnosis of FM or MS after they’ve ruled out other possible causes,” says Nathan Wei, MD, board certified rheumatologist.
-These are silent signs of multiple sclerosis to know.

 Chronic fatigue syndrome

-Because there is no single lab test for chronic fatigue syndrome (CFS), and the fact that its symptoms—fatigue, memory loss, muscle and joint pain, trouble sleeping, etc.—are similar to many other conditions including FM, doctors have a difficult time diagnosing it.
-In fact, of the one to four million Americans who have CFS, fewer than 20 percent have been diagnosed, reports the CDC.
+Because there is no single lab test for chronic fatigue syndrome, and the fact that its symptoms—fatigue, memory loss, muscle and joint pain, trouble sleeping, etc.—are similar to many other conditions including fibromyalgia, doctors have a difficult time diagnosing it.
+In fact, of the up to 2.5 million Americans who have chronic fatigue syndrome, about 10 percent have been diagnosed, reports the Centers for Disease Control and Prevention (CDC).
 “For your doctor to come to a CFS diagnosis, a patient must be suffering from constant fatigue for at least six months, as well as experience other key symptoms,” says Dr. Wei.
-Check out these natural ways to treat fibromyalgia.

 Anyone who’s ever battled even a temporary bout of this mentally exhausting and deteriorating disorder knows it’s serious.
 But for those suffering from depression on a persistent basis, they may wonder if there may be something more to their diagnosis.
-“One of fibromyalgia’s key symptoms is depression, so it’s not uncommon for a person to think they may have FM after months or years of experiencing the debilitating effects of depression,” says Dr. Lowenstein.
+“One of fibromyalgia’s key symptoms is depression, so it’s not uncommon for a person to think they may have fibromyalgia after months or years of experiencing the debilitating effects of depression,” says Dr. Lowenstein.
 “So it’s even more confusing for patients to know that the two disorders can occur congruently.”
-In fact, about 20 percent of patients suffering from FM also suffer from an anxiety disorder or depression, reports the Anxiety and Depression Association of America.
-If you know you’re suffering from depression, but are not sure FM could also be at play, talk to your doctor about monitoring your symptoms.
-Use these tips to overcome depression naturally.
+In fact, about 20 percent of patients suffering from fibromyalgia also suffer from an anxiety disorder or depression, reports the Anxiety and Depression Association of America.
+If you know you’re suffering from depression, but are not sure fibromyalgia could also be an issue, talk to your doctor about monitoring your symptoms.

 This is a condition caused by an abnormally low amount of activity in the thyroid, the gland in your neck responsible for controlling your body’s metabolism.
 Due to an underproduction of hormones, a person experiences low energy, unexplained weight gain, greater sensitivity to cold, slow heart rate, and depression, among other symptoms.
-“Many of the symptoms of hypothyroidism coincide with those of FM, so it can be difficult to differentiate the two just by analyzing symptoms,” says Dr. Wei.
+“Many of the symptoms of hypothyroidism coincide with those of fibromyalgia, so it can be difficult to differentiate the two just by analyzing symptoms,” says Dr. Wei.
 Your doctor can do a blood test to see if your thyroid hormone levels are healthy.
-Here are other subtle symptoms you’ve got a thyroid problem.